 A very beautiful city - it is here where the River Mersey meets the Irish Sea, and yes, you really can take a ferry across the Mersey where you can soak up some of the best views of the fabulous waterfront and surrounding areas.

 Famous for being the birthplace of the legendary rock group The Beatles, well known football teams and the distinctive accent, there is so much more to this splendid city.

-The Albert Dock undoubtedly attracts visitors to stroll around the quayside to sample some of the places of interest as well as fantastic bars and restaurants.
+The Albert Dock attracts visitors to stroll around the quayside to sample some of the many places of interest as well as the fantastic bars and restaurants.
 There are more grade one listed buildings here collectively than anywhere in the country.

 If it is a day of retail therapy that you prefer then look no further as there are more shops in Liverpool than you can shake a stick at.
 With designer shops, traditional high street shops and hidden quirky gems selling unique goods, shopping has never been so much fun.
 Many of the cafes and restaurants are multiple award winning with several occupying wonderful historic listed buildings and the nightlife is second to none.

 There are several universities in Liverpool which generate an extremely high standard of skill and academic knowledge which is then integrated into the city to further amplify the region's economy and attract quality investment.

 The North West is becoming an increasingly popular place to live and property prices have risen to reflect this.
 Demand for property in Liverpool, like most other places within the United Kingdom has seen an increase accompanied with much interest and shows no sign of slowing down.
 However the good news is that house prices are still much lower here than many other places in the UK with an average price for a home currently selling in the region of around £200,000.

 Within close proximity to the traditional seaside town of Blackpool, the breathtakingly beautiful Lake District and the spirited city of Manchester, you will be spoilt for choice of places to go.